liberland/laws/drafting/consolidated/judical-process-law.md

 ### Article 34: Trial process
 1. The trial shall be conducted in a fair, impartial, and orderly manner, with due respect for the rights and interests of all parties.
-2. The presiding judge shall open the hearing by briefly outlining the nature of the case, the issues to be resolved, and the procedural rules that will govern the proceedings.
+2. The presiding Judge shall open the hearing by briefly outlining the nature of the case, the issues to be resolved, and the procedural rules that will govern the proceedings.

 ### Article 35: Presentation of the Applicant's case
 1. The applicant shall present their case first, providing an opening statement that summarizes their arguments, the evidence they intend to rely on, and the relief they are seeking.